 There is none!
 It doesn’t cost anything to get in touch and the only people we will ever send your information to are the attorneys we work with.

-As part of an ongoing investigation into the breach, attorneys working with ClassAction.org would like to speak to anyone who meets either of the following qualifications and is interested in serving as a plaintiff to pursue litigation on behalf of the class:
+As part of an ongoing investigation into the breach, attorneys working with ClassAction.org would like to speak to anyone who meets the following qualifications and is interested in serving as a plaintiff to pursue litigation on behalf of the class:

-If you meet either of these criteria, and you are interested in pursuing litigation on behalf of the class, please fill out the form on this page.
+If you meet these criteria, and you are interested in pursuing litigation on behalf of the class, please fill out the form on this page.
 An attorney working with ClassAction.org may then reach out to you directly to discuss your potential role as a plaintiff in the case.

 Whom Did the Data Breach Affect?